avraham-bernstein/avraham-bernstein.github.io/index.md

 5. Teaching [rational trigonometry]( https://en.wikipedia.org/wiki/Divine_Proportions:_Rational_Trigonometry_to_Universal_Geometry) based upon the system that the ancient [Akkadians]( https://en.wikipedia.org/wiki/Akkadian_Empire) invented about 4000 years ago.

+6. The history of the discovery of the number "zero" in the ancient world.

 ### 5. Music Composition Software

 ### 6. Health & Exercise